Ganges: Water shortages

 Along with ever-increasing pollution, water shortages are getting noticeably worse.
 Some sections of the river are already completely dry.
 Around Varanasi, the river once had an average depth of 60 m, but in some places, it is now only 10 m.

 To cope with its chronic water shortages, India employs electric groundwater pumps, diesel-powered tankers, and coal-fed power plants.
 If the country increasingly relies on these energy-intensive short-term fixes, the whole planet's climate will bear the consequences.
 India is under enormous pressure to develop its economic potential while also protecting its environment—something few, if any, countries have accomplished.
 What India does with its water will be a test of whether that combination is possible.

 Mining

 Illegal mining in the Ganges river bed for stones and sand for construction work has long been a problem in Haridwar district, Uttarakhand, where it touches the plains for the first time.
 This is despite the fact that quarrying has been banned in Kumbh Mela area zone covering 140 km^{2} area in Haridwar.

+River restoration and aquatic biodiversity conservation

+India’s first nationwide river dolphin population assessment, conducted during 2021–2023, estimated 6324 Ganges river dolphins across the Ganga and Brahmaputra river basins.
+The survey covered about 8,406 km of rivers and involved government agencies and conservation organisations including WWF-India, Aaranyak and Wildlife Trust of India.
+In December 2024, India also undertook the first satellite tagging of a Ganges river dolphin in Assam to study its movements, habitat use and migration patterns.

+In 2024, conservation programs under the Namami Gange initiative reported the reintroduction of 1428 gharials and 1899 freshwater turtles into the Ganga and its tributaries.
+The measure is to restore threatened aquatic species and strengthen biodiversity across the river basin.

+In 2026, ilish was recorded in the middle and upper reaches of the Ganges after being largely absent from these stretches for several decades.
+The Central Inland Fisheries Research Institute (ICAR-CIFRI) reported two 'hilsa' near Chandauli district in Uttar Pradesh, nearly three decades after the species was last recorded in the upstream reaches.
+The return was regarded as an indicator of improved riverine conditions and progress in aquatic biodiversity conservation.